The Pacific International Taekwondo Story

 As most things do over time, the old methods of instructing Taekwondo evolved and by 1997, the Dicks’ had formed their own independent school – Pacific International Taekwondo.
 With multiple locations around Brisbane, this new school focused less on the competitive components of what had by then become a popular Olympic sport and more on the traditional art of self-defence and the personal growth of their students.

 Classes are available in 12 locations across Brisbane, Logan and South East Queensland.
 Everyone is welcome regardless of age, gender, experience or fitness.

-A complimentary 7 day trial is available to anyone who is considering Taekwondo to boost confidence, improve fitness, learn self-defence or make new friends.
+A complimentary 2 day class pass is available to anyone who is considering Taekwondo to boost confidence, improve fitness, learn self-defence or make new friends.